riteshshukla04/kiosk-mode-react-native/README.md

 # react-native-kiosk

-A Library for setting up kiosk mode with react native
+A Library for setting up kiosk mode on Android with react native

 ## Installation